-A new definition of Leadership
+A new definition of leadership

-Leading by example is the simplest idea: be the change you want to see. thats about it.
+Leading by example is the simplest idea: Be the change you want to see.
+That’s about it.
 Good people don’t need someone to lead them all the time.
 They lead themselves as they align around the shared set of purpose, principles and strategic directions.

-E.g. James Butterfield (CEO of Slack), sees his job “less about making stuff and more about communicating values”.
 The only way to prevent the organizational drift he fears as Slack scales up is to “continually remind people” what it stands for.